In the day or so after new moon, a waxing crescent moon appears in the west shortly after sunset.

 Some people think a moon visible in the west after sunset is a rising moon.
 It’s not; it’s a setting moon.
 As Earth spins under the sky, all sky objects rise in the east and set in the west.
 A waxing crescent moon – visible in the western sky – follows the sun below the western horizon.

-Note that a crescent moon has nothing to do with Earth’s shadow on the moon.
-The only time Earth’s shadow can fall on the moon is at full moon, during a lunar eclipse.
+A waxing crescent moon has nothing to do with Earth’s shadow on the moon.
+Earth’s shadow can fall on the moon only at full moon, during a lunar eclipse.
 There is a shadow on a crescent moon, but it’s the moon’s own shadow.
 Night on the moon happens on the part of the moon submerged in the moon’s own shadow.
 Likewise, night on Earth happens on the part of Earth submerged in Earth’s own shadow.

 Because the waxing crescent moon is nearly on a line with the Earth and sun, its illuminated hemisphere – or day side – is facing mostly away from us.
 We see only a slender fraction of the day side: a crescent moon.
 Each evening, because the moon is moving eastward in orbit around Earth, the moon appears farther from the sunset glare.
 It is moving farther from the Earth-sun line in space.
 Each evening, as the moon’s orbital motion carries it away from the Earth-sun line, we see more of the moon’s day side.
 Thus the crescent in the west after sunset appears to wax, or grow fatter each evening.

 As the moon orbits Earth, it changes phase in an orderly way.
-Follow these links to understand the various phases of the moon.
+Follow the links below to understand the phases of the moon.

 Check out EarthSky’s guide to the bright planets.